Braulio Baptista, AIA

 As Principal and Director of Marketing for the Seattle office, Leslie Morison has over 15 years of experience overseeing business development, marketing, and client relationships within the AEC industry after transitioning from a career developing education programs within art museums.
 She particularly enjoys developing strategic teaming relationships for a wide range of project types and delivery mechanisms.
 Among the projects pursued during her nine years with ZGF, are the Federal Center South Building 1202 in Seattle, a GSA Design Excellence project and the new regional headquarters for the U.S. Army Corps of Engineers; the Molecular Engineering and Sciences Building at the University of Washington, ZGF’s first building on campus; and Washington State University’s Paul G. Allen Center for Global Animal Health in which some of the world’s most meaningful research into the discovery and prevention of pandemic diseases is being performed.
 Leslie has a Bachelor of Arts in Art History from Bates College and a Master of Arts in Art History from the University of Wisconsin-Madison.

-Rachell Morris is a Principal at ZGF Architects LLP where she manages operations and human resources in multiple offices on the East and West Coast.
+Rachell Morris is a Principal at ZGF where she manages operations and human resources in multiple offices on the East and West Coast.
 Over the last 14 years, her responsibilities have involved leading the growth of the Los Angeles office, supervising the administrative staff, and serving as liaison for firmwide Principals and Partners.
 Rachell is committed to enhancing the workplace and enriching the culture of the firm.
 It is with this conviction that she established ZGF's Diversity and Inclusion Advocacy Group (DIAG) in 2013.
 The Group’s mission is to celebrate diversity and advocate for inclusive work environments where all employees feel valued and have the opportunity to achieve their fullest potential.
-Since founding DIAG, Rachell has led the implementation of numerous people-focused initiatives, many of which have promoted a positive cultural change within the firm.
-Rachell is involved in many professional organizations, including the Society for Human Resource Management, the National Organization of Minority Architects, for which she will sit on the Board of Directors beginning in 2017, and she is a Vice Chair for the Annual Discovery Ball at the California Science Center.
-Rachell graduated from the University of Michigan with a Bachelor of Art in Spanish and Hispanic Studies.
+Rachell has led the implementation of numerous people-focused initiatives, many of which have promoted a positive cultural change within the firm.
+Rachell is involved in many professional organizations, including the Society for Human Resource Management, the National Organization of Minority Architects, and she is a Vice Chair for the Annual Discovery Ball at the California Science Center.
+Rachell graduated from the University of Michigan with a Bachelor of Arts in Spanish and Hispanic Studies.

 David Neal, AIA